 Programs include educational and networking opportunities at our biannual conference & symposiums, publications, awards, sponsorship, and artist commissions.

 Since its inception, AMAAS has been governed by a volunteer group of directors representing the media arts in Alberta.

-Join AMAAS with no membership fee and is open to the public, click here for more information.
+Join AMAAS with no membership fee (for individuals) and is open to the public, click here for more information.

 AMAAS was registered on March 20, 1991 in order to encourage communication and collaboration across the province.
 A pivotal moment in the formation of AMAAS came at the 1989 Hinton Independent Film & Video Festival.
 Organized by Brent Spiess, the Festival was a showcase for Alberta film & video as well as a networking opportunity for administrators, artists and the general public, including the high-profile presence of then Alberta Minister of Culture & Multiculturalism, Doug Main.
 As the festival came to a close, there was a meeting organized between representatives of the production co-ops present: FAVA, CSIF, EMMEDIA, and Quickdraw Animation Society.
 The topic on their minds was the recently established Alberta Film and Video Arts Fund (AFVAF) as a lottery fund allocation.
 The fund, which they had lobbied for, was now the agency supporting the co-ops, and it was thought that political action might be necessary for its continued existence.
 The name “Alberta Media Arts Alliance” was conceived, and that September, Grant Poier penned the first of many lobbying letters to the Culture Minister in support of the AFVAF.